Embracing architects and promoting quality architecture.

 Chris Williamson

-Chris Williamson joined the Company of Architects in 2015 but regrets not joining earlier.
-“I was invited in 1995 but at that time thought it wasn’t for me.
-I don’t regret much in life but that was one decision I do.
+Chris Williamson joined the Company of Architects in 2015 but wishes he had joined earlier.
+“I was invited in 1995, but at that time thought it wasn’t for me.
+I don’t regret much in life, but that was one decision I do.

 I think I felt out of place by the traditions and the ceremonial aspects.
 “I still feel a little uncomfortable in a Dinner Suit but realise now that it is all part of the theatre and stability of the Company.
 So I’m particularly conscious of ensuring the Company is diverse and accepting of everyone and have been pleased at uptake of new members who bring vitality and life to the Company.”